Get Up to 10x the Punch Life Using PVD Coatings!

 When punching, the cutting edge of the punch wears as it goes into and then through the sheet metal.
 As the punch continues to the bottom of the stroke, wear continues at the cutting edge and down the side of the punch.
 As the punch is stripped from the metal sheet, the punch wears again, only in the opposite direction.

 With a PVD coating, the punch edge holds up much longer and side wear and galling (metal sticking to the punch) are greatly reduced.
-And when the punch is sharpened, the coating remains on the punch sides to continue providing the same benefits over and over.
+When the punch is eventually sharpened, the coating remains on the punch sides to continue providing the same benefits over and over.

 Additionally, one usually doesn’t have to remove as much material to get a sharp edge, thereby increasing the number of times a coated punch can be resharpened.